-Our responsibility in relation to the students we work with and their potential abuse is:
+Our responsibility in relation to the pupils we work with and their potential abuse is:

 When responding to a disclosure:

-- Write down as soon as possible exactly what the student said
+Write down as soon as possible exactly what the pupil said

-- Tell the student it is not their fault
+Tell the pupil it is not their fault

-- Try not to display any sign of shock or disapproval when a student is making a disclosure
+Try not to display any sign of shock or disapproval when a pupil is making a disclosure

 Finally, keep the young person informed of any action you are going to take, where appropriate.